wxping715/LeetCode/README.md

 # LeetCode

-Codes for LeetCode OJ in C or C++.
+C++11 solutions for problems in Leetcode.